pravinyo/website/_drafts/2023-04-29-code-smell-in-unit-test.md

 ## **Tests should not depend on each other**

 As a general rule, each test function should contain all the code and resources that it requires to test the piece of code.
+A test function is a mini universe that contains all things it need to test the piece of code.
+For a particular class under test, there will be many mini universe.
 A failure in one test shouldn’t affect the other test directly or indirectly.

 Example of static mock: